llvm/llvm-project/llvm/docs/TableGen/ProgRef.rst

 .. productionlist::
    Dump: "dump"  `string` ";"

-For example, it can be used in combination with `!repl` to investigate the values passed to a multiclass:
+For example, it can be used in combination with `!repr` to investigate the values passed to a multiclass:

 .. code-block:: text